IvanNyakayiro/Gmail-Auto-reply/README.md

 Disclaimer:
 This code may have few erros, it just needs a few logic correction.
 It shouldnt be nothing big though.

-You Are More than welcome to contribute.
+You Are More than welcome to contribute to this script.